modernweb-dev/rocket/docs/docs/markdown-javascript/overview.md

 ```
 ````

-once loaded you can use them like so.
+Once loaded you can use them like so:

 ````md
 ```js script